wp-plugins/delete-me/readme.txt

 Tags: delete, user delete, delete profile, delete account, delete own account, unregister, user unregister, unsubscribe, user unsubscribe, user management, multisite
 Requires at least: 3.4
 Tested up to: 4.1
-Stable tag: 1.5
+Stable tag: 1.6
 License: GPL2 http://www.gnu.org/licenses/gpl-2.0.html

-Allow users with specific WordPress roles to delete themselves from the `Users -> Your Profile` subpanel or anywhere Shortcodes can be used.
+Allow users with specific WordPress roles to delete themselves from the Your Profile page or anywhere Shortcodes can be used.

 == Description ==

-Allow users with specific WordPress roles to delete themselves from the `Users -> Your Profile` subpanel or anywhere Shortcodes can be used using the Shortcode `[plugin_delete_me /]`.
+Allow users with specific WordPress roles to delete themselves from the Your Profile page or anywhere Shortcodes can be used using the Shortcode `[plugin_delete_me /]`.
-Settings for this plugin are found on the `Settings -> Delete Me` subpanel.
+Settings for this plugin are found on the **Settings -> Delete Me** subpanel.
 Multisite and Network Activation supported.

 **How it works:**

-* A user clicks the delete link, which defaults to `Delete Account`, but can be changed.
+* A user clicks the delete link, which defaults to "Delete Account", but can be changed.

-* User is asked to confirm they want to delete themselves, [OK] or [Cancel].
+* User is asked to confirm they want to delete themselves.

-* If [OK] the user is deleted along with all their Posts, Links, and (optionally) Comments.
+* If confirmed, user and all their Posts, Links, and (optionally) Comments are deleted.

-* Deleted user is (optionally) redirected to a landing page URL, which defaults to your homepage, but can be changed or left blank.
+* Deleted user (optionally) redirected to landing page URL, default is homepage, can be changed or left blank.

 **Settings available:**